joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>DSA Trees</summary>
-<p>Know and understand the various tree data structures and their runtimes.</p>
+<p>We expect fellows to know and understand the various tree data structures and their runtimes.</p>
 <p>Tress: </p>
 <ul>
 <li>Binary Tree</p>